coder/docs/workspaces/getting-started.md

 ### Advanced

 Coder provides advanced settings that allow you to customize your workspace.

-By default, runs your workspace as a [Container-based virtual machine](cvms.md), though you can disable CVMs at this point.
+If your Coder deployment has [container-based virtual machines enabled](../admin/workspace-management/cvms.md), Coder creates your workspace as a [CVMs](cvms.md) by default (you can opt-out of this setting by unchecking the **Run as Container-based Virtual Machine** box).

 You can also specify the resources Coder should allocate.

 > By default, Coder allocates resources (CPU Cores, Memory, and Disk Space)
 > based on the parent image.